Skip to main content

 Read-only is a mode of using a wallet loaded into a wallet application with which users can perform only reading operations on the blockchain.
 A wallet application can start a wallet in one of two usage modes:

-• default mode;
+• default mode

-• read-only mode.
+• read-only mode

 A wallet is started in default mode from its private key.
-With access to the private key, the wallet application can sign the blockchain transactions of the wallet, and consequently write to the blockchain.
+With access to the private key, the wallet application can sign blockchain transactions of the wallet, and consequently write to the blockchain.

 On the other hand, a wallet is started in read-only mode from its public key.
 With access to the public key, the wallet application can only read the blockchain transactions of the wallet.
 Without access to the private key, it is not capable of signing the wallet's blockchain transactions, and consequently cannot write to the blockchain.